Investments and Portfolio Analysis (11230.2)

 Special assessment requirements

-Students who complete all assessment items and earn at least 50% of the marks overall will pass this unit.
+Students who complete all mandatory assessment items and earn at least 50% of the marks overall will pass this unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.